Saturnoh/Saturnoh/README.md

 Currently working at Accenture as an intern.

 Typically, I work in C and Assembly.
-Most of my skillsets are in Embedded Systems.
-That includes protocols, scheduling, circuit design, algorithms, system design, CAD, testing, and more.
+Most of my skillsets are in Embedded Systems and Firmware.
+That includes protocols, scheduling, circuit design, algorithms, system design, CAD, OS-level code, bit-banging, testing, and more.

 I like to work on projects that challenge multiple skillsets and have many different components, such as software, hardware, and physical constraints.